GUIDE 2024

 What is the Difference Between a Procedure and a Process?

-This is a topic that generates and will continue to generate a lot of debate.
+This topic generates and will continue to generate a lot of debate.

 The International Standards Organization (ISO) defines the two terms as follows: